NEW CALEDONIA (FRANCE): Pilou Danser - Tim Sameke

-“...the very fact that the song is performed with both French and Drehu (the language of the Kanak) lyrics demonstrates how Sameke is at the confluence of this debate about identity...”
+“...the very fact that the title track Pilou danser is performed with both French and Drehu (the language of the Kanak) lyrics demonstrates how Sameke is at the confluence of this debate about identity...”

-Not only is Sameke’s gift his ability to get crowds on their feet, but his music also seems to be the perfect representation of this political hot potato in New Caledonia regarding the people’s identity.
-Growing up in Lifou Island, which is separate and much smaller than the main island of Grande Terre, Sameke is clearly proud of his heritage and that of the Kanak majority that inhabit the island of his origins having spent many years with the traditional dance troupe We Ce Ca. The title track, and the absolute highlight of the record, celebrates the tradition of pilou, which are songs that tell Kanak stories about a range of topics including battles and even the arrival of Christian missionaries.
-The Kanak people pilou practice during ceremonies that take place for births, weddings and funerals, in which they dance and sing to breathless rhythms punctuated by hollow bamboos struck on the ground.
+Not only is Sameke’s gift his ability to get crowds on their feet, but his music also seems to be the perfect representation of the political hot potato in New Caledonia regarding the people’s identity and sovereignty.
+Growing up in Lifou Island, which is separate and much smaller than the main island of Grande Terre, Sameke is clearly proud of his heritage, and that of the Kanak majority that inhabit the island, having spent many years with the traditional dance troupe We Ce Ca. The title track, and the absolute highlight of the record, celebrates the tradition of pilou, which are songs that tell Kanak stories about a range of topics including battles and even the arrival of Christian missionaries.
+The Kanak people practice pilou, in which they dance and sing to breathless rhythms punctuated by hollow bamboos struck on the ground, during ceremonies that take place for births, weddings and funerals.